kfinkels/python_course/session2/readme.md

 # **Exercises**

-* Create a deck of cards class.\n
-Internally, the deck of cards should use another class, a card class.\n Your requirements are:
+* Create a deck of cards class.
+Internally, the deck of cards should use another class, a card class.

     The Deck class should have a deal method to deal a single card from the deck After a card is dealt, it is removed from the deck.